-My new Freebie is called “What are Task Cards For?” and it attempts to answer that question and (hopefully) provide some new ideas for teachers to use in their classrooms.
-There are so many wonderful task cards on Teachers Pay Teachers that you can find pretty much anything you are looking for (and if you can’t, email me and I’ll see if it’s something I can help you with!!
-Caffeinequeenteacher @ gmail.com)
+With so many fun and engaging task card sets on Teachers Pay Teachers that you can find pretty much anything you are looking for (and if you can’t, email me and I’ll see if it’s something I can help you with!!
+Julie @ Caffeinequeenteacher).

-Here is a direct link to the Freebie at my store: Ways to Use Task Cards Freebie!
+Here’s a direct link to GRAB THIS FREEBIE: How to Use Task Cards Freebie!

-I hope you find it helpful and maybe get a couple of new ideas.
-If you have any wonderful ideas about task cards that you would like to share, please add a comment below or email me and I will update this guide from time to time.
+If you have any wonderful ideas about task cards that you would like to share, please add a comment below or email me and I’ll give you a shout out and update this guide.